VKG5/vkg5/README.md

 ## 🔭 I’m currently working on

 Unknown World!
-A truly procedural game, everything from the world to the fauna and flora populating it will be procedural :D Still a long way to go, but I'm on thr right track!
+A truly procedural game, everything from the world to the fauna and flora populating it will be procedural :D Still a long way to go, but I'm on the right track!

 ## 🌱 I’m currently learning

 - Maya
 - Blender
 - Unreal Engine 4 (Can't wait for the stable version of UE5 to release, the public access is already **crazy!**)
+- Substance Painter

 ## 👯 I’m looking to collaborate on